lee-joanne/yakker-frontend/README.md

 ![Screenshot of popular yakfiles smaller screens](documentation/popularyakfiles-smallerscreen.png)

 On the homepage of the website, the list of posts will be visible.
 Users will be able to browse all posted posts (newest first) and be able to see how many reyakks or comments each post has.
 Users can see who posted each post (with the avatar included), the date of each post, the photo, title, and content of each post.
 Users will be able to access the author's profile page by clicking on the avatar and username of the posted author.
 Users will be directed to a detailed view of the page when clicking on the post title.
 There is also a search bar at the top, where users are able to search posts based on content, title, and author.
 This will help users to be able to search for specific posts they are looking for or posts by a specific author.
-Logged-in users will be able to see 'edit' and 'delete' icons on their own posts and will be able to access these links from the homepage.
-When users click the 'delete; icon, the post will be deleted.
+Logged-in users will be able to see 'edit' and 'delete' icons on their own posts and will be able to access the link to edit their posts, and the link to delete their post.
+When users click the 'delete' icon, the post will be deleted.
 Users will only be able to delete their own posts.
 The functionality of post-editing will be discussed later.
 Logged-in users will be able to reyakk/unreyakk to other users' posts by clicking on the heart that is available.
 Functionality on post reyakks will be discussed later.
 Users will be able to see the most popular Yakfiles on the right-hand side of larger screens, and at the top of the page on smaller screens.
 The popular yakfiles will be listed with their avatar and username.
-The usernames and avatars are clickable and will redirect users to their profile page.
+The usernames and avatars are clickable and will redirect users to the respective profile page.
 Popular yakfiles will be present on all pages except for the 'About', 'Sign Up', 'Create Post', and 'Log in' pages.
 Logged in users will be able to view the option to follow/unfollow other users.
 The follow functionality will be touched in the 'Follower' section.
 Infinite scroll is incorporated in the homepage to allow users to be able to scroll to view posts without having to navigate back and forth pages to see more posts.
 This enhances user experience greatly as users will be able to stay more engaged with the website without having to click extra links.
+The homepage is made up of many different React components.
+The homepage includes the React files of showing Popular Yakfiles and also the React files of listing all posts.

 User stories covered: